edrake07/GettingAndCleaning_Project/Codebook.md

 ---

 ## Project Description
-This project will take a subset of the UCI HAR data, combine the test and train datasets, run a summary of the data by subject and activity and produce two csv files as output.
+This project will take a subset of the UCI HAR data, combine the test and train datasets, run a summary of the data by subject and activity and produce two txt files as output.

 ##Study design and data processing